israndy/TesSense/README.md

 # TesSense
-Charge your Tesla with surplus solar generation as detected by your Sense Energy Monitor - Fifth Release (3/16/22)
+Charge your Tesla with surplus solar generation as detected by your Sense Energy Monitor - Sixth Release (3/25/22)

+Attempting to AC charge away from home will not be impacted by this app running as long as there is enough solar to cover your home usage, I haven't tested yet at night or when the home usage exceeds the solar supply...

 TesSense logs into your Sense Energy Monitor and your Tesla account and tracks the amount of surplus energy your solar system is generating and asks your Tesla to start or stop charging and adjusts the amps used for charging, based on the amount of free solar and updates every two minutes.

+Integration with the SenseLink service allows this app to communicate as a TP-Link to the Sense App and send the active energy being used for charging by the Tesla so it will be displayed in the Sense App.
+This gives extra feedback as to the status of your cars charging

 If you have this app running and plug your Tesla in you can charge using ANY model of EVSE and the Python3 script will get information from your car about what capabilities your connection has and then